 If your account balance falls below the required minimum investment due to redemptions and/or exchanges out of the class of shares in which you are invested, Shareholder Services may request that the account balance be increased.
 If your account balance is not increased within 60 days, Harbor Funds reserves the right to redeem your account in full at the then-current NAV or the account may be moved into a share class that has a lower minimum investment.
 If you are an Institutional Class investor and do not maintain the required minimum investment, Harbor Funds reserves the right to exchange your Institutional Class shares at the then-current NAV for shares of that Fund's Investor Class.
-If you are a Retirement Class investor and do not maintain the required minimum investment, Harbor Funds reserves the right to exchange your Retirement Class shares at the then-current NAV for shares of that Fund's Institutional Class
+If you are a Retirement Class investor and do not maintain the required minimum investment the required minimum investment, Harbor Fund's Investor Class.
+If you are a Retirement Class investor and do not maintain the required minimum investment NAV for shares of that Fund's Institutional Class.